William Henry Perkin Jr.: Oxford

 In 1912 he succeeded Professor William Odling as Waynflete Professor of Chemistry at Oxford University, England, a position he held until 1929.
 When he started five colleges had their own laboratories.
 He first had to move into the Odling laboratory, a replica of the mediaeval Abbot's Kitchen at Glastonbury.
 During Perkin's time there, new and more extensive laboratories were built (the Dyson Perrins Laboratory), and for the first time in England a period of research became a necessary part of the academic course in chemistry for an honours degree.
 But the constant rivalry with the physical chemistry department, for example Frederick Soddy, lead to the situation that most of the graduates chose physical or inorganic chemistry as their subject, and Perkin got most of his postdoctoral employees from other universities.

 Published work

 Perkin's work was published in a series of papers in Transactions of the Chemical Society.
 The earlier papers dealt with the properties and modes of synthesis of cloud chain hydrocarbons and their derivatives.
 This work led naturally to the synthesis of many terpenes and members of the camphor group; and also to the investigation of various alkaloids and natural dyes.
 In addition to purely scientific work, Perkin kept in close touch with the chemical industry.
-Together with his brother-in-law Professor Frederick Kipping, Perkin wrote textbooks on practical chemistry, inorganic and organic chemistry; their Organic Chemistry appeared in 1899.
+Together with his brother-in-law Professor F. Stanley Kipping, Perkin wrote textbooks on practical chemistry, inorganic and organic chemistry; their Organic Chemistry appeared in 1894.
+Their book on Inorganic Chemistry was first published in 1911.